A Bit Contrived

 Hi Andrew.
 Well first of all, my publicist hasn't sent me the PW review yet, so if you'd forward that, I'd be grateful.
 Actually a bit surprised that Blankenship is still employed by PW after her involvement in the AWP... what's the word I'm looking for?...
 I want to say "contretemps" but if that really captures what was basically a brawl involving slurries of week-old turkey sausage hurled across Nicollet Mall in "I'd Prefer Not To" tote bags, and a conceptual poet sawing the hat off the Mary Tyler Moore statue.
 Did you see any of that go down?

 Oh, I saw the whole damn thing.
 A great bit of lost souls trying to get attention en route to some notion of fame.
 I wouldn't be surprised if Blankenship catches some big break from it all, or at least 2k Twitter followers.
-Letting American stand in for the in AWP if you ask me.
+Letting American stand in for the A in AWP if you ask me.
 Do the French do this?
 The English?
 Nevermind—you've got me off track here.
 Maybe that was the point.
 Are you trying to evade the question?
 Doten—your process.
 Enlighten.

 Well first of all yeah I'm pretty sure the French know a thing or two about rioting, and they don't throw no turkey sausages, either.
 There's a reason you don't see so many paving stones in France these days.
 But as for process, I'm sorry, I really can't say.
 [Sotto voce: Legally, I can't say.]